streadway/statsy/README.md

 [Etsy also made simple stat aggregation][etsy] - And it was also good.

 This is a simple client.
-It does only two things: increment and measure.
-Oh 3 things if you count batching too.
+It supports:

+* counts
+* time measurements
+* recording gauges
+* sampling
+* batching

 ## Requirements